drunkNH/Python-Password-Manager/README.md

 A master password is used to "unlock" a user's stored passwords in the database.
 The master password is salted and hashed using argon2 to secure the master password.

-A user's stored passwords is encrypted using Cryptography's Fernet, and only decrypted to the original user.
+A user's stored passwords is encrypted using the Cryptography library, and only decrypted to the original user.

 A password generator is also included, allowing for randomized secured password of variable length chosen by the user.